The Best Homemade Pie Crust Recipe Ever

 Homemade Pie Crust

-Often times a recipe calls for you to use a pre-made pie crust.
-If you ask me, in no way does that mean you buy the pre-made circle cut out version from the refrigerated food aisle at the grocery store.
-Making it at home is so incredibly easy and only takes minutes to prepare.
+Often a recipe calls for you to use a pre-made pie crust.
+If you ask me, in no way does that mean you buy the pre-made circle cut-out version from the refrigerated food aisle at the grocery store?
+Making it at home is incredibly easy and only takes minutes to prepare.

-The best part of any pie is the crust of course, and when you make it homemade it enhances the flavor of everything else.
-If this is your first time making it, follow along at just how easy this is.
+The best part of any pie is the crust, of course, and when you make it homemade, it enhances the flavor of everything else.
+If this is your first time making it, follow along with how easy it is.

 What Makes It the Best